grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 By default, SP-initiated requests are enabled.
 For instructions on how to enable IdP-initiated logins, see [IdP-initiated Single Sign-On (SSO)]({{< relref "#idp-initiated-single-sign-on-sso" >}}).

 {{% admonition type="note" %}}
 It is possible to set up Grafana with SAML authentication using Azure AD.
-However, Azure AD limits the number of groups that can be sent in the SAML assertion to 150.
-If you have users who belong to more than 150 groups, Azure AD provides a Graph API link to retrieve the groups, which only works for OIDC/OAuth workflows.
+However, if an Azure AD user belongs to more than 150 groups, a Graph API endpoint is shared instead.

+Grafana versions 11.1 and below, do not support fetching the groups from the Graph API endpoint.
+As a result, users with more than 150 groups will not be able to retrieve their groups.
+Instead, it is recommended that you use OIDC/OAuth workflows,.

-As of Grafana 11.2, the SAML integration offers interaction with Azure Graph API to retrieve the groups.
+As of Grafana 11.2, the SAML integration offers a mechanism to retrieve user groups from the Graph API.

 Related links: